Friday (Rebecca Black song): Reception

 The music video was first posted on February 10, 2011.
 Following its original release, it received 4,000 views, enough to please Black, before comedian Michael J. Nelson's Twitter account and a Tosh.0 blog post, Songwriting Isn't for Everyone, drew attention to it on March 11, 2011, turning the video into a viral hit.
 Criticism of the song's lyrics, the use of Auto-Tune on Black's vocals, and the content of the video also caused it to become viral.
 On May 9, 2011, comments became subject to prior approval for posting.
 Two days later, commenting was disabled altogether and archives removed.
 By June 15, 2011, the video had more than 166 million views, and 3.2 million dislikes from YouTube users against just 454,000 likes.
 It also peaked in the top 20 most watched YouTube videos of all time.

 After reading the harsh reviews of "Friday", Black said that "those hurtful comments really shocked me."
 ARK Music offered to take the video down from YouTube, but Black refused the offer, saying that she did not wish to "give the haters the satisfaction that they got me so bad I gave up."
 Black's father has accompanied her in public to guard against potential accosters.
 In response to criticism over the song's significant use of Auto-Tune, Black performed an acoustic version during an interview with ABC News, which earned over 180,000 dislikes on YouTube (84% of total ratings) by November 2011.
 Later in the interview Black's mother, Kelly, stated that she was angry and upset after Black was brought to tears by comments, such as "I hope you go cut yourself and die" and "I hope you cut yourself and get an eating disorder so you'll look pretty."
 Black said, however, that soon she was able to ignore such comments, and asked Justin Bieber, her idol, to perform a duet with her.
 Although Bieber did not release an official announcement regarding the offer, he posted on Twitter, "sunday comes after saturday? weird."
 Bieber later sang part of the chorus at one of his concerts.
-Rolling Stone's Perpetua again praised Black after the interview and said, She is actually a pretty decent singer.
-She is a total sweetheart.
-Black comes off as a well-adjusted, happy and grateful kid.
+Rolling Stone's Perpetua again praised Black after the interview, saying "She is actually a pretty decent singer" and "She is a total sweetheart. [...]
+Black comes off as a well-adjusted, happy and grateful kid."
 He also pointed out Black's intention to donate part of the profits from the song to school arts programs and relief efforts in Japan following the 2011 Tōhoku earthquake and tsunami.
 Benni Cinkle, who became known as "that girl in pink" and appears during the second verse of the video, released her own song entitled "Can You See Me Now" and created an anti-bullying organization That Girl in Pink Foundation due to the negative response she got from "Friday".

 In November 2011, NME placed the video for "Friday" at number one on their list of "50 Worst Music Videos Ever".